Looking for quick ways to make money online? Look no further - here are 17 easy ways to earn some extra cash from your computer.

-- NEVER pay to join an online survey site – the best ones are always free (see the recommended sites below)
+- NEVER pay to join an online survey site (see the recommended sites below).

-- We recommend setting up a separate email address for surveys (like Hotmail or Gmail) so your main address doesn’t get clogged up with survey emails
+- Set up a separate email address for surveys (like Hotmail or Gmail) so your main address doesn’t get clogged up with survey emails.

-- Join at least five survey sites to get regular paid surveys (if you just sign up to one you won’t get many paid surveys to complete).
+- Join at least five survey sites to get regular paid surveys.

 For more information, see our guide on how to make money with online surveys.

 You can make between £40-£50 a month with online surveys

 If you buy things online, you’re missing a trick if you don’t use cashback sites like Quidco.